omergabay2/dualfisheye-to-affectiva/README.md

 "fisheye_grid_ymap.pgm" and "fisheye_grid_xmap.pgm"
-you can find the program at the link: https://github.com/raboof/dualfisheye2equirectangular you can create a mapping file for several cameras and resultoions.
+you can find the program at the link: https://github.com/raboof/dualfisheye2equirectangular you can create a mapping file for several cameras and resolutions.

 in order to analayze expressions you need to get the affectiva ros node https://www.affectiva.com/